JoelMon/awsome-lifeskills/README.md

 - [Clothes Ironing](#clothes-ironing)

 ## Clothes Ironing
-Various tutorials on how to ironing clothes.
+Various tutorials on how to iron clothes.

 ### Videos
 - [T.M.Lewin | How To Iron A Shirt](https://www.youtube.com/watch?v=yK6iQj-I_0w)